Subsquares in random Latin rectangles: Abstract

 \section{Abstract}

-We prove that with probability $1-o(1)$ as $n \to \infty$, a uniformly random Latin square of order $n$ contains no subsquare of order $4$ or more, resolving a conjecture of McKay and Wanless.
-We also show that the expected number of subsquares of order 3 is bounded.
+Suppose that $k$ is a function of $n$ and $n\to\infty$.
+We show that with probability $1-O(1/n)$, a uniformly random $k\times n$ Latin rectangle contains no proper Latin subsquare of order $4$ or more, proving a conjecture of Divoux, Kelly, Kennedy and Sidhu.
+We also show that the expected number of subsquares of order 3 is bounded and find that the expected number of subsquares of order 2 is $\binom k2(1/2+o(1))$ for all $k\le n$.